 Memorial Day kicks off a season full of food favorites doesn’t it?
 Best grilling recipes come out of hibernation to move families into dining al fresco.
 The deck or porch become another room in the house often used for daily dining for us.
 The sweltering heat of summer calls for innovative desserts that flaunt big flavor but aren’t too heavy either.
 Today’s recipe for Cherry Chocolate Chip Pie delivers everything a summer dessert should.
 It’s a light, creamy, frozen pie that cools the heat with fabulous flavors of cherry and chocolate in a graham cracker crust.
 Easy to put together and even better to eat!

-This weekend was the perfect opportunity for me to try out another vintage pie recipe I’d found some time ago.
+I originally tried this pie after finding the recipe in a batch of vintage recipes I’d purchased at a thrift store.
 Whenever I come into a batch of vintage recipes I tend to go through all of them looking for recipes that are unique, translate to modern times for the ingredients, use whole ingredients (no Jell-O or cans of soup) and frankly are not overly complex.
 I love food and sophisticated food but I rarely have the time to labor over recipes with extensive ingredient lists but still want a pleasing end result.

 This recipe really makes a chiffon pie.
 I wanted to freeze it which I did.
 When sitting out for some time it did thaw and offered a perfect chiffon pie consistency.
 The original recipe suggests refrigerating for several hours.
 I almost think freezing and letting it thaw you if you don’t prefer a frozen pie is the better way to go.
 Feel free to swap out the chocolate for any chocolate that strikes your fancy.
 I also decided at the last minute to add a few drops of all natural food coloring to give a hint at the cherry flavor visually.